Snow in the mountains, wind gusts everywhere as winter hits Seattle

 The winter storm warnings say travel “could be very difficult,” and recommend bringing a flashlight, food and water in case of emergency.
 “Take your time” when crossing the mountains, Butwin advised.

-Wind gusts of 25 to 40 miles an hour are expected Saturday night just about everywhere in the Puget Sound region, maybe causing “some small tree damage,” with isolated power outages possible, the meteorologist added.
+Wind gusts of 25 to 40 mph are expected Saturday night just about everywhere in the Puget Sound region, maybe causing “some small tree damage,” with isolated power outages possible, the meteorologist added.

 In the week ahead, snow looks likely for Seattle and its suburbs.
 The open question is how much will accumulate.